 Study Spanish in Barcelona, Spain

-Sprawled between the beaches of the Mediterranean and the mountains of Montjuïc, Barcelona is an avant-garde, multicultural meeting place where the undulating Art Nouveau structures of Antoni Gaudí and the medieval architecture of the Gothic Quarter combine to form a fascinating European metropolis.
+Nestled between the beaches of the Mediterranean and the mountains of Montjuïc, Barcelona is an avant-garde, multicultural meeting place where the undulating Art Nouveau structures of Antoni Gaudí and the medieval architecture of the Gothic Quarter combine to form a fascinating European metropolis.
 And in all of this, European might well be the operating word.
 Due to its geographical location and its historical connection to the Provencal culture of Aquitaine and southern France, Catalonia shares deep roots both with continental and Iberian cultures, producing a wonderful blend that constitutes a large portion of the charm of the place.

 Barcelona Through History

 The Early Middle Ages saw the wave of tribal invasions that progressively weakened the Roman Empire arrive from the eastern side of the Pyrenees.
-As in the rest of the peninsula, it was the Visigoths who, allied to the Romans, prevailed over other Germanic settlers, such as the Vandals.
+As in the rest of the peninsula, it was the Visigoths who, allied with the Romans, prevailed over other Germanic settlers, such as the Vandals.
 Under Visigothic rule, Barcino flourished, even featuring briefly as capital to the kingdom, which usually had Toulouse as its administrative center.
-The rule of the Visigoths in the Iberian peninsula lasted close to three hundred years, roughly one hundred of which were hegemonic and relatively peaceful.
+The rule of the Visigoths on the Iberian peninsula lasted close to three hundred years, roughly one hundred of which were hegemonic and relatively peaceful.

-Ultimately, however, internal strife and power struggles within the ruling factions of the Visigoths led to a civil war and the power vacuum that Muslim raiders would exploit between 711 and 712 A. D. to take control of practically all of the peninsula in record time.
+Ultimately, however, internal strife and power struggles within the ruling factions of the Visigoths led to a civil war and the power vacuum that Muslims from North Africa would exploit between 711 and 712 A. D. to take control of practically all of the peninsula in record time.
 It was in a concerted effort to prevent the rule of the Arab invasion that the Franks pushed them back to the western side of the Pyrenees, and eventually established the Spanish March as a buffer zone between the two forces.
 Rather than setting up a puppet kingdom at his service, however, Charlemagne, King of the Franks, allowed individual counties to have a considerable amount of autonomy as long as they pledged their allegiance to the Christian, and consequently Frankish, cause.